raydium-io/raydium-docs/public/launchpad_creator_fee_upgrade/raydium_launchpad_creator_fee_upgrade.md

     You can refer to the new idl attached to create it.

 4. If you want to create token_2022 base token, you can use `initialize_with_token_2022` instruction

+5. Update the call to your `initialize` instruction to include the `AmmFeeOn` parameter.